 The mutual recognition procedure, or MRP, for the approval of human drugs is an alternative approach to facilitate individual national marketing authorizations within the European Union.
 Basically, the MRP may be applied for all human drugs for which the centralized procedure is not obligatory.
 The MRP is applicable to the majority of conventional medicinal products, and is based on the principle of recognition of an already existing national marketing authorization by one or more member states.
 In the MRP, a marketing authorization for a drug already exists in one or more member states of the E.U. and subsequently marketing authorization applications are made in other European Union member states by referring to the initial marketing authorization.
 The member state in which the marketing authorization was first granted will then act as the reference member state.
-The member states where the marketing authorization is subsequently applied for act as concerned member states, together with the approved summary of product characteristics, labeling and package leaflet.
+The member states where the marketing authorization is subsequently applied for act as concerned member states.
+After a product assessment is completed by the reference member state, copies of the report are sent to all member states, together with the approved summary of product characteristics, labeling and package leaflet.
 The concerned member states then have 90 days to recognize the decision of the reference member state and the summary of product characteristics, labeling and package leaflet.
 National marketing authorizations within individual member states shall be granted within 30 days after acknowledgement of the agreement